 Mommy Knows Best makes a great lactation supplement without fenugreek for those who are sensitive to fenugreek or who would prefer not to take it.

-It contains a mixture of blessed thistle, milk thistle, goat’s rue, and marshmallow root.
-One great thing about this supplement is that you one have to take one capsule per day (where with some others, you can be taking two or three several times per day).
+One great thing about this supplement is that you only have to take one capsule per day (where with some others, you can be taking two or three several times per day).

 Majka Lactation Protein Powder and Protein Bites

-If you like to use protein powder, Majka lactation protein powder (also available on Amazon) is a great option.
 I made the blueberry oatmeal smoothie recipe on their website, and it was really good!
 The protein powder contains ginger root, fenugreek, and turmeric for milk supply and lactation support.

 The lactation bites are meant to be a snack (they are very dense and surprisingly filling) and are made with oats, flax seed, fenugreek, and turmeric for increasing milk supply.